pratiksuryvnshi/DevOps-AWS-Projects/README.md

-'''Repo for DevOps Project and Builds CI/CD Deployment'''
+''Repo for DevOps Project and Builds CI/CD Deployment''